Preparative Chromatography

 1/8”

 Analytical and preparative HPLC systems possess in principle a similar design but have completely different system requirements, particularly with regard to the pumping systems.
-The Knauer Smartline 1800 Pump ofers flowrates up to 1000 ml per minute with 4 different pump heads for optimum combination of flow and pressure capability.
+The Knauer AZURA 2.1L Pump offers flowrates up to 1000 ml per minute with 4 different pump heads for optimum combination of flow and pressure capability.

 As the process scale increases, the throughput will also increase and the eluent consumption will become a significant economic factor.
 For this reason an application for preparative chromatography should always be isocratic if at all possible.
 This permits the use of solvent recycling mechanisms which are not practically possible with gradient methods.
 Knauer offers valves for fraction collection and recycling applications as well as gradient options for very critical applications.